Miguel-Ruz/Mails-templates/README.md

 - Primary call-to-action button to set password
 - Consistent with EOD template styles

+### 6. **Verify Email Address** (`verify-email.html`)
+- Email verification for new account creation
+- Prominent call-to-action button aligned to the left
+- Optimized for SendGrid with Handlebars syntax
+- Includes disclaimer for unauthorized account creation

 ## 🎨 Design Features

 - **Consistent Branding**: All templates use TikketFy's visual identity